-- Permit animals - Local communities are revisiting restrictions on farm animals in residential areas, to allow chickens, ducks, rabbits, bees, goats, and other livestock under certain conditions.
+- Permit animals - Local communities are revisiting restrictions on farm animals in residential areas in order to allow chickens, ducks, rabbits, bees, goats, and other livestock, under certain conditions.
 The City of Xenia has adopted an Accessory Use code for the Raising of Small Livestock (see chapter 1224.01)

 - Front-yard gardens — Some communities allow homeowners to use front and side yards for edible plant gardens, while defining acceptable maintenance standards.
 Cleveland Heights’ vegetable/edible gardens zoning amendment is a model — see section 1121.12(l).

-- Establish a Public Market to enhance food security/justice, connect consumers with local producers, and foster locally-based economic development.
+- Establish a Public Market to enhance food security/justice, connect consumers with local farmers/producers, and foster locally-based economic development.

 - Establish Healthy Food Zones in coordination with efforts to increase access to healthy, fresh foods.

-- Pesticide ban — See Trees & Land Management chapter.
+- Pesticide ban — See Trees, Native Species & Land Management chapter.

 A major part of the sustainable food picture is the development of a regional food system that links cities and the surrounding countryside.
 Communities in the Miami Valley can all be thinking about how they fit into the bigger picture, and they can be engaged in a number of initiatives, such as:

-- Efforts of county Land Banks and local food advocates to streamline the process of transferring vacant parcels to urban agriculture uses.
+- Work with county Land Banks and local food advocates to streamline the process of transferring vacant parcels to urban agriculture uses.

-- Work of OSU Extension to establish an urban agriculture model of practice with standards, site control guidelines for public access and possible discounts on property tax and water use.
+- Work with the OSU Extension to establish an urban agriculture model of practice with standards, site control guidelines for public access, and possible discounts on property tax and water use.

-- Small (15-50 acres) organic farms have a valuable and sustainable role to play in our local food economy, and suit rural land uses.
+- Support small (15-50 acres) organic farms, which have a valuable and sustainable role to play in our local food economy.
 Communities of all kinds can support efforts of the Organic Farmers Association and the Ohio Ecological Food and Farm Association to foster organic farming.

-- Efforts of Montgomery County’s Food Equity Coalition to convene sustainable food advocates and figure out ways to plug the gaps in the regional food system.
+- Work with Montgomery County’s Food Equity Coalition to help convene sustainable food advocates and figure out ways to plug the gaps in the regional food system.

-- Efforts of Public Health Dayton-Montgomery County and other partners to map “food deserts” and then develop programs to promote the sale of healthy foods in those areas.
+- Map “food deserts” with Public Health Dayton-Montgomery County and other partners.
+Then, develop programs to promote the sale of healthy foods in those areas.

-- Efforts to develop kitchen incubators to help launch food processing businesses.
+- Develop kitchen incubators to help launch food processing businesses.

-- Efforts to systematize food waste composting on a regional scale.
+- Organize food-waste composting on a regional scale.
 Private sector composting companies operating at a community scale or regional scale exist in the Miami Valley.

-- Efforts to build on the competitive advantage of food and beverage business clusters in the Miami Valley, support replacement of imported products with local products, and expand regional exports to national markets.
+- Build on the competitive advantage of food and beverage business clusters in the Miami Valley.
+Support the replacement of imported products with local products and expand regional exports to national markets.

-- To reduce restaurant food waste, restaurants can offer steep discounts during their final hour of operation for foods likely to be thrown out if not sold.
+- Work with local restaurants to reduce food waste.
+Encourage them to offer steep discounts during their final hour of operation for foods likely to be thrown out if not sold.
 These businesses can collaborate on a smartphone app that highlights such deals in real time.
-Encourage your local restaurants to participate in such a collaborative.
 Food For All is an example from Boston, MA.